samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

 ## Catalogue Key:

-id   = Reference number for the event
+id   = Reference number for the event - this reference matches the icons
+       included in gWFM_ICONS.

-wlon = Longitude of the event quoted in the waveform-modelling literature.
+wlon = Longitude of the event quoted in the literature.

-wlat = Latitude of the event quoted in the waveform-modelling literature.
+wlat = Latitude of the event quoted in the literature.

-wzc  = Waveform-modelled depth of the event - either hypocentral or centroid.
+wzc  = Waveform-modelled depth of the event, which can be either hypocentral or centroid
+       depending on the method used.
 All depths are given as depth below the plate surface, not sea level.

 mth  = Waveform-modelling method used to determine the depth.
 This can be either: